 Common is for a lens to deliver less-sharp details in the outer portion of the image circle (the corners), at least at the widest aperture settings, and this lens shows a touch of that attribute.
 Still, the corners are not bad at f/2.8.
 Look for corner sharpness improvements through f/5.6 where this lens delivers corners as sharp as or sharper than most other lenses in its class.

 In addition to our standard lab tests, I like to share some real-world examples.
 Below you will find sets of 100% resolution crops captured in uncompressed RAW format using a Sony a7R III.
-The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).
 These examples are from the center of the frame.

 There are not many zoom lenses that perform as well as this one at f/2.8.
 Be sure to find details in the plane of sharp focus for the basis of your opinions, especially at 75mm where the depth of field is shallower in this set of comparisons.